litemint/cyberbrawl-community-resources/deck-shuffle.md

 If PlayerDeck length > 9
     Randomly shuffle (BaseDamageSet[2], BaseHealSet[2], BaseEnergySet[2], PlayerDeck[9])
     Add the result to FinalDeck

+// Apply favorite card mechanic
-Initialize FavoriteCardSet with all player favorited cards (starred) Randomly shuffle FavoriteCardSet
+Initialize FavoriteCardSet with all player favorited cards (starred), excluding passive cards Randomly shuffle FavoriteCardSet

 For each FavoriteCard in FavoriteCardSet
-    If PlayerDeck has card_dex_00056 (Chosen One) or getRandom(0,1) <= 0.75
+    If PlayerDeck has card_02_00056 (Chosen One) or getRandom(0,1) <= 0.75
        Move FavoriteCard to a random position within the first 3 cards in FinalDeck break

-return FinalDeck
+Filter FinalDeck to remove duplicates, allowing only card_02_00054 and all _01_ cards to remain return FinalDeck
 ```